mayasage/practical_software_engineering/Database Modelling.md

 - Author has one-to-many relationship with Book.
 - Author has one-to-many relationship with BookVersion.

+authorId & title properties are common in Book & BookVersion.

 Super-typing:

-1. Move these 2 properties to a supertype Title.
+1. Move these 2 common properties to a supertype Entity **Title**.
 2. Author has many Title.
 3. A Title can be a Book.
 4. A Title can be a BookVersion.